department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Fraud detection and prevention/Fraud detection - Payment types and methods used by VA.md

 ## VA Life Insurance Policies and Dividends

-The handling of VA life insurance policies and dividends can be subject to fraud.
-Fraudulent activities may include misrepresenting eligibility, falsifying information, or attempting to receive excess benefits.
-It’s crucial for the VA to closely monitor and verify transactions to prevent any fraudulent actions and ensure the security of veterans’ financial interests.
+- The handling of VA life insurance policies and dividends can be subject to fraud.
+- Fraudulent activities may include misrepresenting eligibility, falsifying information, or attempting to receive excess benefits.
+- It’s crucial for the VA to closely monitor and verify transactions to prevent fraud and promote account security.

 ### Dividends